graphops/poi-radio/README.md

 ## 🧪 Testing

 To run unit tests for the Radio.
-We recommend using [nextest](https://nexte.st/) as your test runner.
+We recommend using [nextest](https://nexte.st/) as yourst runner.
 Once you have it installed you can run the tests using the following commands:

 ```
 cargo nextest run